-This year, ACCF is thrilled to announce it has partnered with True Relationships & Reproductive Health (True) and Queensland Health’s Mobile Women’s Health Service to encourage those with a cervix to catch up with their Cervical Screening Test in rural Queensland during October and November to celebrate National Cervical Cancer Awareness Week.
-The campaign has been called Operation Orange – Healthy Women, Healthy Community.
+In 2020, ACCF was thrilled to partner with True Relationships & Reproductive Health (True) and Queensland Health’s Mobile Women’s Health Services to encourage women to get up to date with their Cervical Screening Test in rural and regional Queensland during October and November.
+The campaign was called Operation Orange – Healthy Women, Healthy Community.

 A trial first developed and run by the Torres and Cape Hospital and Health Service’s Napranum Primary Health Care Centre in 2019, saw participation rates in cervical screening rise from 29% to 60%.
 This is what has inspired Operation Orange 2020.